sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-sheet/spa-use-google-workspace-sheet.md

 ### Build an automation to use Google Sheets

 You will build an automation that will import data from an excel file, create a Google spreadsheet named Order Details with the values from the excel file.
-The automation will then create a new Google sheet withinn the spreadsheet named Updated Order Status with values set to a specified cell range.
+The automation will then create a new Google sheet within the spreadsheet named Updated Order Status with values set to a specified cell range.

 1. In the **Automation Details** panel, under **Automations**, drag and drop the [Google Authorization](spa-authorize-google-sdk) automation you created.
     <!-- border -->![Google Authorization Automation](03.png)